Fx-Professional-Services/HorizonDocs/Horizon User Guide/06 Bill of Materials/Create a Bill of Materials (BOM) Record.md

 	💡**Tips:**

-	1. To add a source and/or yield item:  Click the add button (✚) at the top right corner.
+	A. To add a new source and/or yield item, click the add button (✚) at the top right corner of the picker window.
 Enter the details of the product, including name, description, replenishment method, and any other relevant information, then click **Save.**

-	2. To delete a BOM yield item: Click on the delete button (✖︎) next to the item.
-A confirmation dialogue will appear; click **Delete** to confirm.
+	B. To delete a yield/source line item: Click on the delete button (✖︎) next to the item and confirm by selecting **Delete** in the dialogue box.

 4. **Set BOM Name and Type**:

-   - The name of the BOM will be automatically set based on the list of item names of the yield.
-Still, you may choose to add a BOM name.
+   - The BOM name is automatically set based on the list of item names of the yield, but you can customize it in the details tab.

-   - Select the appropriate type for the BOM: **substitution** or **standard**.
+   - Select the appropriate BOM type: **substitution** or **standard**.

 5. **Confirm Unit of Measure**:

-   - The unit of measure for each yield and source item will be automatically set.
-To change the unit of measure, click on the **unit** type box.
-In the pop-up form, select the unit of measure and click **Done**.
+   - The unit of measure for each item is automatically set.
+To change it, click the **unit** type box, select the new unit of measure, and click **Done**.

 6. **Input the Quantity**:

-   - Click on the **quantity** type box and input the quantity for each source/yield item.
+   - Click on the **quantity** type box and enter the quantity for each source/yield item.

-   💡 **Tip**: Use the up and down arrow keys to easily navigate between fields. <br>
+   💡 **Tip**: Use the up and down arrow keys to navigate between fields. <br>

 7. **Add Procedural Steps**:

 	7.1.
-Navigate to the **Procedure** tab located next to the **Sources/Yields** tab.
+Go to the **Procedure** tab next to the **Sources/Yields** tab.

 	7.2.
 In the Procedure tab, input the following details for each step.